Facebook says it will ban groups that openly support QAnon

 The company said it started to enforce the policy Tuesday but cautioned that it “will take time and will continue in the coming days and weeks.”

-The QAnon phenomenon has sprawled across a patchwork of secret Facebook groups, Twitter accounts and YouTube videos in recent years.
-QAnon has been linked to real-world violence such as criminal reports of kidnapping and dangerous claims that the coronavirus is a hoax.
+“Now that they have announced that they will treat the QAnon ideology like the very real threat that it is, we hope that they will follow up with some modicum of evidence showing how the ban is being enforced and whether it is fully effective,” said Jonathan A. Greenblatt, CEO of the Anti-Defamation League and one of the founders of the Stop Hate for Profit campaign, which organized a Facebook boycott by advertisers.

-But the conspiracy theory has also seeped into mainstream politics.
+But the conspiracy theory has already seeped into mainstream politics.
 Several Republican running for Congress this year are QAnon-friendly.

 By the time Facebook and other social media companies began enforcing — however limited — policies against QAnon, critics said it was largely too late.
 Reddit, which began banning QAnon groups in 2018, was well ahead, and to date it has largely avoided having a notable QAnon presence on its platform.